stolostron/rhacm-docs/release_notes/known_issues.md

       name: mycluster1
       ```

-   3. Replace the value `yes` with the value of `true` with a command similar to the following:
+   3. Replace the value `yes` with the value `true` by editing the file with a command similar to the following:

       ```
       oc edit -n mycluster1 mycluster1